 Upon your arrival in Entebbe, our Expedition Leader meets you at the airport.
 Transfer to our boutique hotel, a refuge set among lush gardens in this quiet town that was the capital of Uganda during colonial times.
 This evening, enjoy a welcome dinner with traveling companions and our expert naturalist guide who is with you throughout your entire journey.

 Day 2: Entebbe / Bwindi Impenetrable National Park

 Fly from Entebbe to Kihihi and transfer to our rain forest ecolodge on the edge of Bwindi Impenetrable National Park.
 This UNESCO World Heritage Site is one of the world's most famous destinations for gorilla trekking.
-Bwindi is home to nearly half the world’s mountain gorillas—about 459—a population that is growing, but still threatened by the increasing human population in the surrounding communities.
+Bwindi is home to nearly half the world’s mountain gorillas—about 459—a population that is growing, but still threatened by increasing human population in the surrounding communities.
 We may even catch our first glimpse of mountain gorillas right on the grounds of the lodge, since many trails into the park's dense jungle, which early explorers called the “Impenetrable Forest,” leave directly from here.
 Responsible tourism has been integral to sustaining critically endangered gorillas, and the dollars we infuse into the local community help support their protection by sustaining the people who live in proximity to them.

 Days 3 & 4: Gorilla Trekking in Bwindi Impenetrable Forest

 Spend two full days tracking gorillas in Bwindi Impenetrable National Park.
 Rise early each morning in anticipation of a peerless experience: the chance to look into the face of a wild gorilla.
-After an early breakfast, make a short drive to park headquarters to meet our local guides who will provide an orientation to the day's trek, covering the etiquette of behavior as we spend time among the gorillas.
+After an early breakfast, make a short drive to park headquarters to meet our local guides who provide an orientation to the day's trek, covering the etiquette of behavior among the gorillas.
 From here, we walk or drive a short distance to the trek starting point, then head into the emerald rain forest on foot, accompanied by local guides.